Featured Image - Chocolate Peanut Butter Bars

 • On a large baking sheet, spread out old-fashioned oats and toast in oven for 10 minutes.
 Place in a large mixing bowl.

-• In a food processor, grind almonds, cashews, and pecans for about 10-15 seconds, leaving some large chunks.
+• In a food processor, grind almonds, cashews, and macadamia nuts or pecans for about 10-15 seconds, leaving some large chunks.

 Combine the Ingredients

-• Add nuts to the mixing bowl, along with chocolate chips, wheat germ, dried cranberries, sunflower seeds, ground cinnamon, and kosher salt.
+• Add nuts to the mixing bowl, along with chocolate chips, wheat germ, dried cranberries, sunflower seeds, ground cinnamon, and sea salt.
 Mix to combine.

 • In a small saucepan over medium heat, combine the creamy peanut butter and honey.
 Stir this until it melts and turns smooth, 3-5 minutes.
 Mixture will not come to a boil.